Köln, Düsseldorf, Ruhrgebiet and Münsterland:

 We biked through Heider Bergsee’s forests, rented pedal boats in Borken, and got great tans at Baldeneysee’s public beach in Essen.
 In no other region in Europe will you come across such a high density of reservoirs as in Bergisch Land.
 And we can’t think of a lake with waters as turquoise as Venekotensee’s—a glittering gemstone the border to the Netherlands.
 Setting out from Cologne, Düsseldorf, Dortmund, and Münster, here are our favourite lakes to swim in throughout NRW.

-Our Take Me to the Lakes – Nordrhein-Westfalen Edition features our 50 favourite lakes in NRW.
-In this unique Travel guide, we bring you over 130 bathing spots in the Ruhr area.
+Our Take Me to the Lakes – Nordrhein-Westfalen Edition features 50 stunning lakes in NRW.
+In this unique travel guide, we bring you over 130 bathing spots in the Ruhr area.
 Beyond tips for swimming and hiking, we also provide you with a small selection of holiday home and hotel recommendations near the water’s edge.
 Guided by slow living principles, we selected nine unforgettable getaways between Lüttich and Sauerland.
 You are invited to engage with your environment, start a dialogue with nature, and live sustainably.

 Please note that our NRW Edition is currently only available in German.